kvnshu/atlas-to-ics/README.md

 source venv/bin/activate
 python -m pip install -r requirements.txt
 ```
-5. Run `main.py` in your terminal:
+5. Run `main.py` in your terminal.
+Be sure to have your phone nearby so that you will be able to verify the Duo Push request.
 ```
 python main.py
 ```
-5. An .ics file should have been created in the same directory as `main.py`
+6. An .ics file should have been created in the same directory as `main.py`
-6. Import .ics file into your calendar
+7. Import .ics file into your calendar

 # Limitations
 - The scraper won't work if Atlas or Atlas Schedule Builder is down.